gaqzi/reflections/content/python/difference_between_typevar_and_union.md

 ---
 title: Difference Between Constrained 'TypeVar' and 'Union' in Python
 date: 2022-01-19
-tags: Python, Typing
+tags: Python, Type Hint
 ---

-If you want to define a variable that can accept values of multiple possible types, using `typing.Union` is one way to do that:
+If you want to define a variable that can accept values of multiple possible types, using `typing.Union` is one way of doing that:

 ```python
 from typing import Union